LordMike/MBW.Tools.RabbitDump/README.md

 * Replay messages with same delays as when they were first created
 * RabbitMQ API support to list queues, support wildcards in queue names
 * Add AWS SQS queues
-* Append to zip outputs
+* Option to append to zip outputs